nextflow-io/nextflow/docs/wave.rst

 ============================================== =================
 Name                                           Description
 ============================================== =================
-wave.enabled                                    Enable/disable the execution of Wave containers wave.endpoint                                   The Wave service endpoint (default: ``https://wave.seqera.io``) wave.build.repository                           The container repository where image built by Wave needs to be uploaded (note: the corresponding credentials need to be provided in your Nextflow Tower account). wave.build.cacheRepository                      The container repository used to cache image layers build by the Wave service (note: the corresponding credentials need to be provided in your Nextflow Tower account). wave.build.conda.mambaImage                     The Mamba container image is used to build Conda based container.
+wave.enabled                                    Enable/disable the execution of Wave containers. wave.endpoint                                   The Wave service endpoint (default: ``https://wave.seqera.io``). wave.build.repository                           The container repository where image built by Wave needs to be uploaded (note: the corresponding credentials need to be provided in your Nextflow Tower account). wave.build.cacheRepository                      The container repository used to cache image layers build by the Wave service (note: the corresponding credentials need to be provided in your Nextflow Tower account). wave.build.conda.mambaImage                     The Mamba container image is used to build Conda based container.
 This is expected to be `micromamba-docker <https://github.com/mamba-org/micromamba-docker>`_ image. wave.build.conda.commands                       One or more commands to be added to the Dockerfile used to build a Conda based image. wave.build.spack.builderImage                   The Spack container image is used to build Spack based container.
 This is expected to be one of the `Spack-provided <https://spack.readthedocs.io/en/latest/containers.html>`_ images. wave.build.spack.runnerImage                    The OS container image is used for the production container.
-This is expected to match the OS of the ``builderImage`` above. wave.build.spack.osPackages                     Additional OS packages to be installed in the production container (default: ``libgomp1`` for Ubuntu/Debian) wave.build.spack.cFlags                         C compiler flags used during the build.
+This is expected to match the OS of the ``builderImage`` above. wave.build.spack.osPackages                     Additional OS packages to be installed in the production container.
+Note that package names may vary depending on the OS of the ``runnerImage`` above (default: ``libgomp1``, valid for Ubuntu/Debian). wave.build.spack.cFlags                         C compiler flags used during the build.
 Default: ``-O3`` for GCC compiler.
 Recommended: one of ``-O3`` (high optimisation) or ``-O2`` (moderate optimisation). wave.build.spack.cxxFlags                       C++ compiler flags used during the build.
 Default: ``-O3`` for GCC compiler.
 Recommended: one of ``-O3`` (high optimisation) or ``-O2`` (moderate optimisation). wave.build.spack.fFlags                         Fortran compiler flags used during the build.
 Default: ``-O3`` for GCC compiler.
-Recommended: one of ``-O3`` (high optimisation) or ``-O2`` (moderate optimisation). wave.build.spack.target                         Target CPU architecture for which the compiler will optimise the build (default: architecture identified by Nextflow in the execution machine) wave.build.spack.commands                       One or more commands to be added to the Dockerfile used to build a Spack based image. wave.strategy                                   The strategy to be used when resolving ambiguous Wave container requirement (default: ``'container,dockerfile,conda,spack'``)
+Recommended: one of ``-O3`` (high optimisation) or ``-O2`` (moderate optimisation). wave.build.spack.target                         Target CPU architecture for which the compiler will optimise the build (default: architecture identified by Nextflow in the execution machine). wave.build.spack.commands                       One or more commands to be added to the Dockerfile used to build a Spack based image. wave.strategy                                   The strategy to be used when resolving ambiguous Wave container requirement (default: ``'container,dockerfile,conda,spack'``).
 ============================================== =================

 More examples